w9n/garden/docs/reference/providers/local-openfaas.md

-# `maven-container` reference
+# `local-openfaas` reference

-Below is the schema reference for the `maven-container` provider.
+Below is the schema reference for the `local-openfaas` provider.
 For an introduction to configuring a Garden project with providers, please look at our [configuration guide](../../using-garden/configuration-files.md).

 The reference is divided into two sections.
 The [first section](#configuration-keys) lists and describes the available schema keys.
 The [second section](#complete-yaml-schema) contains the complete YAML schema.